thewillydoo/thewillydoo/README.md

 ### Hi there!
 I'm William 👋

 # 💫 About Me:
 🔭 Hi, my name is William Luo, and I am a third year Electrical-Nano Engineering student studying at the University of Alberta.
-While delving into my studies, I have found a particular interest in the world of fullstack software development, machine learning, and artificial intelligence. <br>
+While delving into my studies, I have found a particular interest in the world of fullstack software development, machine learning, artificial intelligence, and robotics. <br>

 ## 🌐 Socials: